weaviate/weaviate-io/developers/weaviate/search/hybrid.md

 ## Emphasize selected properties

-You can emphasize `properties` so they contribute proportionally more to the keyword result score.
+Emphasize `properties` so they contribute proportionally more to the keyword result score.

 <Tabs groupId="languages">
 <TabItem value="py" label="Python (v4)">